jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 This document describes a method to allow a mail sender to specify a complaint feedback loop address as an email header and how a mail receiver can use it.
 This document also defines the rules for processing and forwarding such a complaint.
 The motivation for this arises out of the absence of a standardized and automated way to provide a complaint feedback loop address to mailbox providers.
-Currently, providing and maintaining such an address to a mailbox provider is a manual and time-consuming process.
+Currently, providing and maintaining such an address is a manual to a time-consuming process for mail senders and mailbox providers.

 --- middle

 # Introduction and Motivation
-For a long time there is a way to forward manual complaints back to e.g. a broadcast marketing list operator.
+For a long time there is a way for a mailbox provider to forward manual complaints back to the mail sender, which can be a also a mailbox provider, or an operator of a broadcast marekting list.
 The mailbox provider provides a so-called feedback loop {{?RFC6449}}.
 This feedback loop is being used to give e.g. operators of broadcast marketing lists feedback about resulting complaints from their marketing mailings.
 Those complaints are based on manual user interaction e.g. IMAP movement to "Junk".

-As described in {{?RFC6449}} the registration for such a feedback loop needs to be done manually by a human at any FBL provider he wants to receive complaints from.
+As described in {{?RFC6449}} the registration for such a feedback loop needs to be done manually by a human at any mailbox provider who provides an FBL, and he wants to receive complaints from.
-Which can be quite time-consuming if there are new feedback loops rising up, or the mail sender wants to add new ip addresses or DKIM domains.
+This can be quite time-consuming if there are new feedback loops rising up, or the mail sender wants to add new ip addresses or DKIM domains.
 Besides, a manual process isn't well suitable and/or doable for smaller mailbox providers.

 The change of such a complaint address e.g. due to an infrastructure change is another problem.
 Due to this manual process the mail sender needs to go through all providers again and delete his existing subscriptions and re-signup with the new complaint address.

 This document addresses this problem with a new email header.
-It extends the described complaint feedback loop recommendations in {{?RFC6449}} with an automated way to provide the complaint feedback loop address to mail receiver.
+It extends the described complaint feedback loop recommendations in {{?RFC6449}} with an automated way to provide the complaint feedback loop address to mailbox providers.

 Mail senders can add this header and willing mailbox provider can use this header to forward the generated report to the provided complaint address.
-The mail sender just needs to add a email header and isn't required to signup manually at every feedback loop provider.
+The mail sender just needs to add an email header and isn't required to signup manually at every feedback loop provider.
 Another benefit would be the mailbox provider doesn't need to develop a manual registration process and verification process.

 A new email header has been chosen over a new DNS record in favour to be able to easily distinguish between